erikardzp/diidxa_app/README.md

-# Diidxa_App
+# Diidxa

-A new Flutter application.
+it's a Flutter application, where we do a small teaching on the indigenous language of the Zapotec.

 ## Getting Started